hackclub/hackclub/workshops/dashboard/README.md

 }
 ```

 At last, we come to our news function.
-Let's set the variables up similiarly to how we did with the `loadWeather()` function.
+Let's set the variables up similarly to how we did with the `loadWeather()` function.

 ```js
 function loadNews() {